teloon/cv/README.md

 ## Guidance to fit in one page

-When adding more content, need to adjust to fix in one page.
+When adding more content, need to adjust to fit in one page.
 Some places to consider:

 1. `height` of `.separator` in each secion.
 2. `.sectionLine`